sobocanv/semantic-text-simplification/README.md

 ## Background

 Understanding dense or complex language is a challenge for many, including students, non-native speakers, and individuals with cognitive difficulties.
-Manually simplifying text is time-consuming and requires specific skills.
-This project automates the process using AI, making information more accessible.
+Manually simplifying text is time-consuming and requires very specific lingustic skills.
+This project aims to automate this process using AI, making all information more accessible.

-This is how you make a list, if you need one:
-* Problem: Complex sentences can be hard to understand
-* Problem: Manual simplification is time-consuming
-* Problem: Not everyone has the skills to simplify texts correctly

 ## How is it used?

 The tool can be used in educational settings, legal or medical contexts, or by anyone reading dense, technical materials.
 Users input a piece of text, and the model simplifies it while preserving its meaning.
-This could be integrated into a web app, browser extension, or word processor plugin.
+Ideally, this could be integrated into a web app, browser extension, or word processor plugin.

 ## Example of text simplification
 original_text = "The committee's decision to postpone the meeting was predicated on the inclement weather forecast." simplified_text = simplify_text(original_text) print(simplified_text)
+Desired output: "The committee decided to pospone the meeting, because of the forecast bad weather."

 ## Data sources and AI methods